anaplan-engineering/vdm-gradle-plugin/README.md

 The behaviour of the plugin can be customized by adding additional configuration to the `build.gradle` file.
 The options available are described in [configuration](#configuration) below.

 ### Publishing artifacts
 It is trivial to instruct Gradle to publish the specification to a Maven-formatted artifact repository using the maven-publish plugin.
-The vdm-gradle-plugin will automatically mark artifacts — according to the [configuration](#configuration)— for publishing when the maven-publish plugin has been applied to the project.
+The vdm-gradle-plugin will automatically mark artifacts—according to the [configuration](#configuration)—for publishing when the maven-publish plugin has been applied to the project.

 For example, given the following build.gradle file.